 Paradiskorn 1.
 Lod

 Naar mand vil giøre to Støbicken eller otte Potter vijn til Lutendranck / da skal først sættis en Messing Pande paa Ilden/ met to Pund sucker/ oc aff fornæffnde Vijn to Potter der paa slaget.
 Lad samme Vijn met Suckeret bekomme en opsød.
 Naar Vijnen oc Suckeret nu siuder / dog giff 8.
 Lod af fornefnde støtte Species der vdi / strax tagendis det fra Ilden / igiennem en Lutendrancks Pose slaget/ der paa giff de andre 6.
 Potter Vijn kolde / oc lad en gang 3. eller 4. lecke igiennem samme Pose / indtil den bliffuer klar/ saa er hand beridt.
 Giffuer du en Skefuld sød Melck eller de huide aff et Eg der vdi / saa bliffver den strax klar

 My additions is only to leave the wine in a closed glass container overnight before straining it.
-It is still very good after a week, but I ma not sure how long it will keep.
-Until it smells vinegary I guess.
+It keeps for about a month, but the tastes keeps changing.

 Edit May 2017